-In today’s FAQ video, we answer the question “Why does my knee hurt when I squat?”.
+In today’s FAQ video, we answer the question “Why do I have knee pain when I squat?”

-Watch below to hear our answer and leave any questions you may have in the comments section below.
+Watch the video to learn what’s behind your knee pain from the expert physical therapists at Carter PT.
+Leave any questions you may have in the comments section below.

-If you are dealing with knee pain and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with knee pain and would like to know how we can help, call or text us at (512) 693-8849.

 So why does why does my knee hurt when I squat?

-Is there anything else you want to add to that pretty good list?
+Is there anything else you want to add to that?